beingcharlie/beingcharlie/README.md

 - 👋 Hi, I’m @beingcharlie A.K.A.
 Suresh Kr.
 Mahato
-- 👀 I’m interested in coding.
+- 👀 I’m interested in IT such as Cybersecurity and sometimes I write Code too.
-- 🌱 I’m currently learning network security and cyber security as well as Ethical Hacking.
+- 🌱 I’m currently learning network security, cyber security, and Ethical Hacking.
 - 💞️ I’m looking to collaborate on Camps, workshops etc.
 - 📫 How to reach me on Facebook _ Suresh Kr Mahato